 There’s plenty of evidence for this inflammation theory in the studies conducted on other skin conditions.
 Rosacea, for instance, is the acne-lookalike condition where your skin gets red and shiny, but not necessarily spotty.
 Its real name is acne rosacea but it’s not acne at all.
 Blocked pores and bacterial infections are not involved – instead, rosacea is a classic inflammatory condition:

-- This study analysed the skin composition of patients with rosacea and found substantially increased levels of cathelicidin.
+STUDY ONE – this study analysed the skin composition of patients with rosacea and found substantially increased levels of cathelicidin.
 That’s a peptide with various effects which most importantly, triggers the production of a highly inflammatory immune chemical called interleukin-8.

-- This review published in the Journal of Drugs in Dermatology in 2012 reviewed all of the evidence and concluded that “the major presentations of rosacea appear to be inflammatory dermatoses”.
+STUDY TWO – this review published in the Journal of Drugs in Dermatology in 2012 reviewed all of the evidence and concluded that “the major presentations of rosacea appear to be inflammatory dermatoses”.
 They also revealed that nearly all available therapies designed to treat rosacea were anti-inflammatory in nature.

 Clearly, rosacea is a disease characterised by high amounts of inflammatory chemicals in the skin.